- Home

 The best breakfasts are those that give us enough energy to face the day.

-Generally speaking, foods that contain a balance of protein, fat, and complex carbohydrates do this best.
-Unlike simple carbohydrates that provide short bursts of energy, complex carbs keep us feeling fuller for longer, and release energy more slowly.
+Generally, foods that contain a balance of protein, fat, and complex carbohydrates do this best.
+Unlike simple carbohydrates that provide short bursts of energy, complex ones keep us feeling fuller for longer and release energy more slowly.

 Some good breakfast options include…